 Tesla shares rise as Musk says Cybertruck orders hit 200,000

-Tesla opened preorders immediately, however, and allowed potential buyers to book the truck by depositing a fully refundable $100, compared to the $1,000 Tesla charged for booking Model 3 sedans in 2016, drawing the flood of reservations and sending the company's shares back up on Monday.
+Tesla opened preorders immediately, however, and allowed potential buyers to book the truck by depositing just $100, compared to the $1,000 Tesla charged for booking Model 3 sedans in 2016, drawing the flood of reservations and sending the company's shares back up on Monday.

 Not all orders translate into sales as many are likely eventually to be canceled and money refunded to depositors.
 Tesla plans to start manufacturing the Cybertruck around late-2021.